Go Back Email Link

 • White bubbles or foam on the top is totally normal!
 That's a sign of a healthy ferment.

-• Replace the fermentation lid with a plastic wide mouth plastic mason jar lid and store in the refrigerator.
-They will last for many months.
+Replace with a regular lid and store in the refrigerator.

 Tried this recipe?Let us know how it was!